I know what it’s like to have a pair of cleats that smell terrible!

 Over the years, research has shown that the tannins in black tea are effective at eradicating smelly bacteria.

-The best way to use tea bags in this scenario is first to place at least two black tea bags in some boiling water for 5 minutes.
+The best way to use tea bags in this scenario is first to place at least two black tea bags in boiling water for 5 minutes.

 Then remove the tea bags from the water, squeeze out the excess liquid and let them cool for a moment.